 Choose whether you prefer more “feminine and flirty,” “bold and fun” or one of their other categories — or let your recipient pick for herself — and they’ll send a pair of designer panties each month from the likes of Cosabella and Natori.
 As in, not the cheap trampy stuff.
 And yet, it’s still less than $25 a month.

-Of course if you cook, a home-cooked meal is a great gift.
+If you cook, a home-cooked meal is a great gift.
 But if you don’t?
 Even better.

 There are so many ideas that can make the night special if you think a little.
 Maybe you whip up your sweetheart’s favorite dish for the first time.
 Maybe you serve breakfast for dinner, just for fun.
 Maybe you get spicy with a Mexican dinner that isn’t tacos.
+Or maybe you whip out the Instant Pot for the perfect meal with all of the taste and less of the time commitment.

 Tread carefully with gift cards, which may not send the intended Valentine’s Day message, i.e. “I’ve thought long and hard about this because you mean so much to me.”

 However if you’re creative — say, a big Saks gift card for use in the lingerie department — you can score.
 Lots of gift cards can be delivered on the spot via email from the retailers we’ve mentioned here, from Tiffany & Co. to Nordstrom to the subscription box companies and gourmet food purveyors.
+And we absolutely swear by making gift cards with these 12 awesome tips.

 Instead, send as an ecard, or print out the gift certificate and paste it into a real card.
 Talk about having a heart for Valentine’s Day.